AirshipCMS/angular-1.airshipcms.io/README.md

 If you don't yet have the Airship Launcher command line tools, install the toolset at [https://install.airshipcms.io](https://install.airshipcms.io).

 ## 3. Login to Airship CMS
-In your terminal, navigate to the root of the directory and run:
+In your terminal, navigate to the root of your directory and run:
 ```
 airship login angular-1
 ```